SNHU Arena: Minor league ice hockey

 The arena was home to two iterations of the Manchester Monarchs, one from 2001 to 2015 in the American Hockey League and another from 2015 to 2019 in the ECHL.
 Both the AHL and ECHL Monarchs franchises were Los Angeles Kings farm teams.
 After the 2014–2015 season, Manchester and Ontario, California, were two of several markets affected by a "franchise swap" between the ECHL and AHL.
 The AHL Monarchs franchise moved to Southern California, and the ECHL's Ontario Reign moved to Manchester.
 The AHL Monarchs and ECHL Reign were both owned by the same company who owned the Kings.
 A year later, after the 2015–2016 season, the Kings sold the newly relocated ECHL Monarchs to an entity known as PPI Sports LLC.
 PPI was unable to make the team profitable at the ECHL level, and abruptly closed down the team at the end of the 2019 season after failing to find another buyer.
 The arena is actively seeking a new tenant.

 The AHL Monarchs won the Calder Cup at the end of their last season before moving to Ontario, California.

 The arena has hosted the 2005 AHL All-Star Game.

 Boxing

 On November 19, 2021, SNHU Arena was the site of Demetrius Andrade vs Jason Quigley, a fight on Matchroom Boxing.
-This was SNHU Arena's first boxing fight.
+This was SNHU Arena's first professional boxing fight.